jo-v-cs/contractor_website/README.md

 ### WIP
 - Quote creation: Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
+-Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app

 ### Proposed: